0xAF/meshgram/README.md

       - "LongFast" # 0
       - "MySecondaryChannel" # 1

   # set the message_thread_id for each topic
-   # read this https://stackoverflow.com/a/75178418/420585 to learn how to get the message_thread_id
+  # read: https://stackoverflow.com/a/75178418/420585 to learn how to get the message_thread_id
    topics:
      telemetry: 907
      location: 909